This guide provides details of the range of support we offer to students, staff and visitors with disabilities.

 - A lightweight trolley for carrying books

-If you would like to use any of this equipment please speak to staff at the Library counter.
+If you would like to use either of these, please speak to staff at the Library counter.

 Access to the Library Catalogue is available from dedicated machines in the Library; three on the ground floor and four on the first floor.